 Eligibility: ages 19-29 living in Canada

-Call for Young Leaders!
+Call for Young Leaders EXTENDED!
 Apply to join Waterlution’s National Youth Advisory Board!
 Click Here to Apply.
-Applications are due Wednesday, June 30, 2021 at 11:59PM PT.
+Applications are due Saturday, July 31, 2021 at 11:59PM PT.

 Youth Advisory Board members (YAB) (ages 19-29) facilitate the Young Water Speaks Youth Storytelling Contest by running virtual workshops for youth in schools and communities across Canada.
 Join this country-wide community to inspire future water leaders to share their stories.

 YAB members gain key 21st century transferable skills: 1.
 Leadership Training 2.
 Workshop Facilitation & Youth Education 3.
 Networks, Connections & New Opportunities 4.
 Partnerships, Outreach & Engagement 5.
 Media & Social Media 6.
 Communication and Event Planning 7.
 Water Knowledge

 Length of term as a YAB is 8 months (July 11, 2021- March 31, 2022).
 Approximate time commitment is 4-10 volunteer hours per month.